Furnace Service In Chandler, Queen Creek, Sun Lakes, AZ, And Surrounding Areas

 There are several reasons why the unit fails to light, and most of them will involve your service technician.
 Most common is a clogged pilot assembly (the silver tube on top of the main burner) where the acetylene gas can’t flow freely to the main burner, where the ignition happens.
 This can be cleaned by your technician or by yourself using a stiff wire.
 If that doesn’t work, there could be other issues with the gas valves and electrical components in the furnace control panel.

-Whether you need heating repair in Chandler, replacement, or regular maintenance, Monster Air provides furnace services in Chandler, Queen Creek, Sun Lakes, AZ, and surrounding areas.
+Whether you need heating repair in Chandler, replacement, or regular maintenance, Monster Air & Mechanical LLC provides furnace services in Chandler, Queen Creek, Sun Lakes, AZ, and surrounding areas.

 What causes my furnace to have no heat?